-'''

-class tale.base.MudObject (name: str, title: str = ", , descr: str = ", short descr: str = ")
+''' class tale.base.MudObject (name: str, title: str = None, , descr: str = None, short\descr: str = None)

-'''
+None '''

-Root class of all objects in the mud world All objects have an identifying short name (will be lowercased), an optional short title (shown when listed in a room - don't use 'a' or 'the' or pronouns), and an optional longer description (shown when explicitly 'examined').
+Root class of all objects in the mud world All objects have an identifying short name (will be lowercased), an optional short title (shown when listed in a room), and an optional longer description (shown when explicitly 'examined').
 The long description is 'dedented' first, which means you can put it between triple-quoted-strings easily.
 Short_description is also optional, and is used in the text when a player 'looks' around.
 If it's not set, a generic 'look' message will be shown (something like "XYZ is here").